Chrisss09/Russian-Roulette/README.md

 <h4>Media</h4>

 <p>The photos I used for my game I downloaded from Google Images and I selected the small image sizes because I only needed the small pictures.</p>
-<p>To get my GIF image I got this through Google but on a site call Giphy.</p>
+<p>To get my GIF image I got this through Google but on a site called Giphy.</p>

 <h4>Acknowledgements</h4>